SmartlyDressedGames/Unturned-Docs/ItemAsset/ConsumeableAsset.md

 Consumeable Asset Properties
 ============================

-**Aid** *bool*: Specified if the item can be used on other players, via the "Secondary" action.
+**Aid** *flag*: Specified if the item can be used on other players, via the "Secondary" action.

-**Bleeding** *bool*: Specified if the item should remove the "Bleeding" status effect.
+**Bleeding** *flag*: Specified if the item should remove the "Bleeding" status effect.
 Deprecated in favor of Bleeding_Modifier.

 **Bleeding_Modifier** *enum* (`Cut`, `Heal`, `None`): Determines the effect the consumable has in relation to the "Bleeding" status effect.

-**Broken** *bool*: Specified if the item should remove the "Broken Bones" status effect.
+**Broken** *flag*: Specified if the item should remove the "Broken Bones" status effect.
 Deprecated in favor of Bones_Modifier.

 **Bones_Modifier** *enum* (`Break`, `Heal`, `None`): Determines the effect the consumable has in relation to the "Broken Bones" status effect.